k41-s/OOP-WorldCup/README.md

 ## Overview
 This is a .NET-based desktop application suite for displaying statistics from the FIFA World Cup 2018 (Men) and FIFA World Cup 2019 (Women).
 It consists of the following components:

+1. **Data Layer (Class Library)** – Handles data access from the API or local JSON files and provides shared business logic.
-1. **Windows Forms Application** – Interactive UI for selecting favorite teams and players, viewing rankings, and managing preferences.
+2. **Windows Forms Application** – Interactive UI for selecting favorite teams and players, viewing rankings, and managing preferences.
-2. **WPF Application** – Responsive interface with match overviews, lineup visualization, and animated player detail windows.
+3. **WPF Application** – Responsive interface with match overviews, lineup visualization, and animated player detail windows.
-3. **Data Layer (Class Library)** – Handles data access from the API or local JSON files and provides shared business logic.

 ---

 ## Features

+### Data Layer (Class Library)
+- Retrieves data from either the **official API** or **local JSON files**
+- Supports **asynchronous data loading**
+- Centralized storage and parsing of:
+  - Match data
+  - Team statistics
+  - Player events
+- Loads and saves **user preferences** and **favorites** using local text files
+- Graceful **error handling** for unavailable data or missing files

 ### Windows Forms Application
 - Select **preferred championship** (Men or Women) and **language** (English or Croatian)